mpociot/whiteboard/source/includes/_89-models.md

-externalID | The ID of the email on the mail account's platform. externalRawMessageID | The actual ID of the email message from the emails' headers. externalConversationID | The ID of the email thread on the mail account's platform. rawBody | The raw HTML. <aside class="warning">Usually this is not the field you want to use because it may have open tracking, link tracking, etc in it.</aside>
+externalID | The ID of the email on the mail account's platform. externalRawMessageID | The actual ID of the email message from the emails' headers. externalConversationID | The ID of the email thread on the mail account's platform. rawBody | The raw HTML. <aside class="warning">Usually this is not the field you want to use because it may have open tracking, link tracking, replies, etc in it.</aside>
 body | This is is the HTML with tracking and replies stripped out. plainTextBody | A display-friendly version of the email body.